microsoft/msphpsql/README.md

 To load the drivers, make sure that the driver is in your PHP extension directory and enable it in your PHP installation's php.ini file by adding `extension=php_sqlsrv.dll` and/or `extension=php_pdo_sqlsrv.dll` to it.
 If necessary, specify the extension directory using `extension_dir`, for example: `extension_dir = "C:\PHP\ext"`.
 Note that the precompiled binaries have different names -- substitute accordingly in php.ini.
 For more details on loading the drivers, see [Loading the PHP SQL Driver](https://docs.microsoft.com/en-us/sql/connect/php/loading-the-php-sql-driver) on Microsoft Docs.

-Finally, restart the Web server.
+Finally, if running PHP in a Web server, restart the Web server.

 ## Install (UNIX)